-This was the German extension of ‘Blau II’ (otherwise 'Clausewitz' ), in accordance with the Führerweisung Nr 45, taking Generaloberst Friedrich Paulus’s 6th Army (18 German divisions in five corps, together with part of Generaloberst Hermann Hoth’s 4th Panzerarmee) across the Don river and the Don land bridge to Stalingrad on the great western bend of the Volga river (22 July/18 November 1942).
+'Fischreiher' was the German extension of 'Blau II', otherwise known as 'Clausewitz' (i), in accordance with the Führerweisung Nr 45, taking Generaloberst Friedrich Paulus’s 6th Army (18 German divisions in five corps, together with part of Generaloberst Hermann Hoth’s 4th Panzerarmee) across the Don river and the Don 'land bridge' to Stalingrad on the great western bend of the Volga river (22 July/18 November 1942).

 In strategic terms this was a German error of huge proportions, for whereas the task originally entrusted to Generalfeldmarschall Maximilian Reichsfreiherr von Weichs’s Heeresgruppe 'B', namely the establishment of a defensive front along the Don river in 'Blau I', had been subsidiary to the southerly offensive thrust of Generalfeldmarschall Wilhelm List’s Heeresgruppe 'A' in 'Blau III', it had now become a strategic offensive ('Fischreiher') in its own right, diverging at right angles from the drive of Heeresgruppe 'A', which was also increased radically in scope to become the 'Edelweiss' offensive into the Caucasus and thence to the Caspian Sea.